 There are generally two kinds of gun owners: those who have fired a shot unintentionally and those who will.
 Another way to look at it is, play with fire long enough and you’ll eventually get burned.

-The first thing we have to understand is the definition of an unintentional discharge.
+The first thing we have to understand is the definition of an unintentional — or negligent — discharge.
 The way I explain it to students is an unintentional discharge is any time the gun fires as a result of failing to follow basic safety rules.
 Either through carelessness, lack of attention or deliberate indifference, the gun fired while it was in your possession.

-Modern semi-automatic firearms don’t “go off” by themselves.
+Despite what you may read in the media, modern firearms don’t just “go off” by themselves (barring very rare mechanical failures).
 They can only be fired through human intervention.
-As gun owners, students and practitioners of the art, it’s incumbent on us to be safe with our firearms.
+As gun owners, students, and practitioners of the art, it’s incumbent on us to be safe with our firearms.
 If something is predictable, then it’s preventable.

 You have to be sure

 If we were to study a number of unintentional discharges, where would we find that things broke down?
 The majority unintentional discharges I’ve reviewed pointed to a single issue; the operator of the firearm believed the gun was unloaded.

 That’s the major issue.
 Then didn’t check.
 Whether through operator error or deliberate indifference, their actions lead to their gun firing when they didn’t intend it to.

 Safety rules and procedures didn’t materialize out of thin air.
 They came from the hard lessons we learn in life.
 It’s when we fail to apply these lessons that we move from accidental to negligence.
 It’s one thing to discharge the firearm accidentally due to ignorance and another matter entirely when you know better.

 Many who are reading this blog have been around firearms for a long time.
 You no doubt know the four rules of firearm safety: